Category Archives: Danish Royals

 Frederik’s nephew King Christian II; Credit – Wikipedia

 Frederik’s nephew Christian II, King of Denmark, Norway, and Sweden had been deposed in Sweden in 1521 and replaced by Gustav Vasa, the first monarch of the Swedish House of Vasa.
-By 1523, the Danes also had enough of Christian II and a rebellion started.
+By 1523, the Danes had enough of Christian II and a rebellion started.
 Christian II was forced to abdicate by the Danish nobles and his paternal uncle Frederik, Duke of Schleswig and Holstein was offered the crown on January 20, 1523.
 Frederik’s army gained control over most of Denmark during the spring, and in April 1523, Christian II and his family left Denmark to live in exile.
 In November 1531, Christian II attempted to reclaim Norway but was unsuccessful.
 He accepted a promise of safe-conduct from his uncle Frederik I but Frederik had enough of his nephew Christian.
 He did not keep his promise, and instead, Christian was imprisoned in castles, albeit in comfortable circumstances, for the last twenty-seven years of his life.

-Although Frederik was King of Norway, he never visited the country and was never crowned as King of Norway.
+Although Frederik was King of Norway, he never visited the country and was never crowned King of Norway.
 He did visit Denmark but he kept his main residence at Gottorp Castle in the Duchy of Schleswig.
 It is not certain if Frederik ever learned to speak Danish.
 Frederik was the last Roman Catholic Danish monarch.
 All subsequent Danish monarchs have been Lutheran.
 Although Frederik remained Catholic, he was somewhat tolerant of the new Protestant Lutheran religion.
-He ordered Lutherans and Roman Catholics share the same churches and encouraged the first publication of the Bible in the Danish language.
+He ordered Lutherans and Roman Catholics to share the same churches and encouraged the first publication of the Bible in the Danish language.
 When Lutheran reformer Hans Tausen was threatened with arrest and trial for heresy, Frederick appointed him his personal chaplain to give him immunity.
 Frederik’s attitude toward religion postponed the all-out warfare between Protestants and Roman Catholics that occurred during the reign of his son King Christian III, ultimately turning Denmark into a Protestant nation.

 After a reign of ten years, King Frederik I died on April 10, 1533, aged 61, at Gottrop Castle in Gottorp, Duchy of Schleswig, now in the German state of Schleswig-Holstein.
 Instead of being buried with his first wife Anna at the Bordesholm Monastery Church where a tomb was awaiting him, Frederik was buried in Schleswig Cathedral in Schleswig, Duchy of Schleswig, now in the German state of Schleswig-Holstein.
 His second wife Sophie survived him by thirty-five years, dying on May 13, 1568, at about the age of 70.
 Sophie was buried with Frederik at Schleswig Cathedral.